 With the outbreak of war, the construction of Side 7's first colony came to a standstill, and the colony is currently only one-third completed.
 This is a frontier region populated only by two or three hundred households of colony construction workers and their families.

-Amuro and the other main characters have come here to the Gundam's final testing ground.
-As the newly constructed warship White Base, designed for use with the Gundam, arrives in its port, Side 7 is attacked by a Principality of Zeon special forces ship under Char's command.
-At this point, with the adults dead, the children of Side 7 board the White Base and attempt to fight off the Zeons using the Gundam.
+Amuro and the other main characters have come here to the Gunvoy's final testing ground.
+As the newly constructed warship Pegasus, designed for use with the Gunvoy, arrives in its port, Side 7 is attacked by a Principality of Zeon special forces ship under Char's command.
+At this point, with the adults dead, the children of Side 7 board the Pegasus and attempt to fight off the Zeons using the Gunvoy.

 There are 26 of these boys and girls, from 19-year-old Bright Noa down to 4-year-old Kikka, and this group of 26 is the focus of the story.